 - Other conditions are usually associated with prolapsed uterus.
 They weaken the muscles that hold the uterus in place:

 - Cystocele: A herniation (or bulging) of the upper front vaginal wall where a part of the bladder bulges into the vagina.
+It’s also called a prolapsed bladder.
 This may lead to urinary frequency, urgency, retention, and incontinence (loss of urine).